kupl/ParaDySE/README.md

 # run ParaDySE
 $ ../../../bin/run_crest './grep aaaaaaaaaa /dev/null' grep.input log 4000 -param grep.w
 ```
+-	PROGRAM ('./grep aaaaaaaaaa /dev/null') : a subject program under test.
+-	INITIAL\_INPUT (grep.input) : an initial input.
+-	LOG (log) : a file which stores the result of testing.
+-	NUM\_ITERATIONS (4000): the number of executions of the program.
+-	STRATEGY (param): dfs, cfg, random and so on.

+In particular, our heuristic (param) additionally takes the parameter (e.g., gawk.w) as input
+which is a 40-dimensional vector of real numbers.

 ## Run a script.
 The script for automatically generating a search heuristic is run on an instrumented program as: